Digimon: Video games

 The Digimon series has inspired various video games, including the Digimon World and Digimon Story sub-series of role-playing video games.
 Other genres have included life simulation, adventure, video card game, strategy, and racing games.

 By March 2001, Bandai had sold approximately 1 million video games worldwide, including 400,000 in Japan.
 In February 2010, a website for the MMORPG Digimon Battle Online was launched.
 On September 22, 2011, online game publisher Joymax announced the release of an MMORPG game called Digimon Masters, which was developed by the Korean publisher DIGITALIC.
 In June 2021 it was announced that they were developing a new MMORPG titled Digimon Super Rumble.

 In 2011, a new entry in the Digimon World series was announced after a seven-year hiatus, titled Digimon World Re:Digitize.
 The game was released in Japan on July 19, 2012, followed by an enhanced version for Nintendo 3DS released in 2013.

 Digimon Story: Cyber Sleuth was first released in Japan in 2015.
 It is the first game in the Digimon Story series to be released in North America under its original title; Digimon World DS and Digimon World Dawn and Dusk were originally marketed as entries in the Digimon World series, with the latter game being the last to be released in the West for nine years until Cyber Sleuths release on February 2, 2016.

 There have been several mobile games.
 Digimon Links was active from March 2016 to July 2019, and was similar to the Story games in that the player raised digimon in a farm and fought enemies using a team of three of their Digimon.
 It was succeeded by Digimon ReArise, which launched June 2018 in Japan and October 2019 in America.

 Web novel

 In February 2023, Bandai announced a web novel titled Digimon Seekers (デジモンシーカーズ, Dejimon Shīkāzu) to celebrate the 25th anniversary of the franchise.
-The novel will serialize on the Digimon Web website for about a year, starting on April 3, simultaneously in English, Chinese, and Japanese.
+The novel serialized on the Digimon Web website for about a year, starting on April 3, simultaneously in English, Chinese, and Japanese.